-Experienced Child Custody Lawyer Serving Families in Alpharetta, GA
+Experienced Child Custody Lawyer Serving Families in Fulton County, Forsyth County, and Beyond

 When getting divorced, one of the most difficult areas to agree upon is child visitation and custody, which can bring up a number of financial and emotional issues.

-With the help of the attorneys at Miles Hansford, LLC, in Cumming, you can determine the right custody agreement for your child while maintaining your rights as a parent.
+With the help of the attorneys at Miles Hansford Law Firm, in Alpharetta, you can determine the right custody agreement for your child while maintaining your rights as a parent.

 Listed below are the different types of custody and the factors that will be considered when determining custody in divorce cases.